 The Loeb Library found in the PA section of the library's collection is the easiest place to find English translations of primary source documents from ancient Greek and Latin.

 Full-text of books printed in English from 1473-1700.

-JSTOR provides access to articles from over 240 scholarly journals in a wide variety of disciplines, although acquisitions are subject to a moving inclusion date with the result that most articles are 5 years old or older, which is usually not a problem in history research, but may be a problem if more current research is needed.
+JSTOR provides access to articles from over 240 scholarly journals in a wide variety of disciplines, although acquisitions are subject to a moving inclusion date with the result that most articles are 3 - 5 years old or older, this is usually not a problem in history research, but may be a problem if more current research is needed.